Los Angeles Seeks Sister-City Journalists

 Los Angeles Seeks Sister-City Journalists for Fellowship Program

-The fellowships will consist of discussions on Los Angeles history and current affairs; tours of landmarks and neighborhoods; performances and exhibitions; and dialogues with experts on various aspects of the city.
+The fellowships will consist of professional presentations on Los Angeles history and current challenges; tours of landmarks and neighborhoods; performances and exhibitions; and meetings with experts on various aspects of the city.
 The program is intentionally small to allow for meaningful conversations and interactions among the Fellows and Los Angeles residents.

-Sponsors of the Los Angeles-Sister Cities Journalist Fellowship have included Air New Zealand; American Airlines, American Film Institute; Autry National Center; Beverly Hilton Hotel; California Institute of the Arts (CalArts); City of Los Angeles; Consulate General of Japan in Los Angeles; Consulate General of the People's Republic of China in Los Angeles; Continental Airlines, El Pueblo de Los Angeles Historical National Monument; J. Paul Getty Trust; Hammer Museum; Huntington Library, Art Collections and Botanical Gardens; Le Petite Retreat Day Spa; The Lobster Restaurant; Los Angeles Conservancy; Los Angeles County Museum of Art; Los Angeles Philharmonic Association; Los Angeles World Airports; Loyola Marymount University; Music Center, Performing Arts Center of Los Angeles County; Morphosis Architects; New Zealand Consulate General, Los Angeles; Northwest Airlines; Patina Group; Philippine Consulate in Los Angeles; Port of Los Angeles; Santa Monica Museum of Art; Shopper Shuttle LLC; Skirball Cultural Center; Walt Disney Company; Wilshire Grand Hotel, The Official Hotel of the Los Angeles Sister Cities Visiting Journalist Fellowship; Universal Studios Hollywood; United Airlines, and the University of Southern California.
+Sponsors for the 2006 Los Angeles Sister Cities Visiting Journalist Fellowship included Air New Zealand; American Film Institute; Autry National Center; Beverly Hilton Hotel; California Institute of the Arts (CalArts); City of Los Angeles; Consulate General of Japan in Los Angeles; Consulate General of the People's Republic of China in Los Angeles; El Pueblo de Los Angeles Historical National Monument; J. Paul Getty Trust; Hammer Museum; Le Petite Retreat Day Spa; The Lobster Restaurant; Los Angeles Conservancy; Los Angeles County Museum of Art; Los Angeles Philharmonic Association; Los Angeles World Airports; Loyola Marymount University; Music Center, Performing Arts Center of Los Angeles County; Morphosis Architects; New Zealand Consulate General, Los Angeles; Northwest Airlines; Patina Group; Philippine Consulate in Los Angeles; Port of Los Angeles; Shopper Shuttle LLC; Skirball Cultural Center; Walt Disney Company; Wilshire Grand Hotel, The Official Hotel of the 2006 Los Angeles Sister Cities Visiting Journalist Fellowship; Universal Studios Hollywood; United Airlines, and the University of Southern California.